20+ Amazing Gamification Statistics, Trends, Facts For 2023

 #2.
 The global gamification market is worth $11.94 billion at the moment.

 Global gamification was valued at $11.94 Billion in 2021.
-This is an increase by $7.03 billion over 2016 Comparatively, the North American market for gamification was valued at $2.72 billion in 2019, with the US leading the charge.
+This is an increase of $7.03 billion over 2016 Comparatively, the North American market for gamification was valued at $2.72 billion in 2019, with the US leading the charge.

 These numbers are projected to rise significantly over the next few years.
 Experts predict that the global market value will increase by almost $20 billion, with North America being the largest market.